Wasagaming Community Arts.

 Residency Project:

-Author Reading & Workshop is free to attend.
+Artist Talk and Demonstration are free to attend.
 All are welcome.

 Location: Wasagaming Community Arts.
 Google Event Listing.

-Follow Cale Online:
+Follow Brendon Online:

 WORKSHOP

-Booking Required. $30 Members | $35 Non-Members
+Booking Required.
+Cost: $55 Members | $60 Non-Members

 Click here to find out more!